anchit-chandran/endeavourpredict.org/qrisk3/security.md

 * 'Pushes' of new code to the GitHub repositories are authenticated using **SSH Keys** which are secure, long, cryptographic tokens held on the computers used to develop the growth charts.
 Use of the token requires a further password, so possession of the computer alone is not enough to use the computer's SSH key to make a push of unauthorised code to GitHub.

-* **Signed Commits** - Git commits of code are ['signed' using GPG](https://git-scm.com/book/en/v2/Git-Tools-Signing-Your-Work) (Gnu Privacy Guard - an open source implementation of the PGP protocol).
+* **Signed Commits** - Git commits of code are ['signed' using GPG](https://git-scm.com/book/en/v2/Git-Tools-Signing-Your-Work) (GNU Privacy Guard - an open source implementation of the PGP protocol).
 This is a further attestation to the correct identity of the committer of the code.

 ### Deployments of the server

-* Deployment is completely automated, meaning no code can be manually added to our Azure WebApps, before or after deployment.
-All code comes directly from the trusted GitHub servers.
+* Deployment is completely automated, meaning no code can be manually added to our deployment environment, before, during, or after deployment.
+All code comes directly from the trusted GitHub servers and deployed via CI.

-* Security is handled via long cryptographic keys from Microsoft Azure which are known to GitHub but never made public.
+* Deployment authentication is handled via long cryptographic keys which are known to GitHub but never made public.

-* GitHub's 'Action' workflow can use this key to authenticate itself to the Microsoft Azure cloud platform, and can push new code from the GitHub repository to the Azure WebApp where it runs as an application and is available as an API.
+* GitHub's 'Action' workflow can use this key to authenticate itself to the cloud platform, and can push new code from the GitHub repository to the cloud service where it runs as an application and is available as an API.

 ### Code 'Promotion' Safety Strategy